huaraina/delete-notifier/README.md

 # delete-notifier
-show when you delete (i gave up on hello world this may actually be easier as inverse of that...)
+show when you delete

+first real project!